wlonk/arcadia/arcadia.md

 needs to notice something, ask the person in question (the GM if it is about an NPC or the world at large, another player if it is about a PC) whether they let something slip.
 Flip a card from the top of the deck.
-Based on your social tier, you may or may not notice something:
+Based on your social tier, you may or may not notice something.
+If your character starts with:

   * 5 role tokens: notice on an A, 2, 3, 4.
   * 4 role tokens: notice on an A, 2, 3, 4, 5, 6, 7.